darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 └ B_out ┘     └ 0  0  1 ┘      └ B_in ┘
 ```

-For a more intuitive understanding of how the mixing sliders on the red, greeen and blue tabs behave, consider the following:
+For a more intuitive understanding of how the mixing sliders on the R, G and B tabs behave, consider the following:

-- for the _red_ destination channel, adjusting sliders to the right will make the R, G or B areas of the image more red.
-Moving the slider to the left will make those areas more cyan.
+- for the _R_ destination channel, adjusting sliders to the right will make the R, G or B areas of the image more "red".
+Moving the slider to the left will make those areas more "cyan".
-- for the _green_ destination channel, adjusting sliders to the right will make the R, G or B areas of the image more green.
-Moving the slider to the left will make those areas more magenta.
+- for the _G_ destination channel, adjusting sliders to the right will make the R, G or B areas of the image more "green".
+Moving the slider to the left will make those areas more "magenta".
-- for the _blue_ destination channel, adjusting sliders to the right will make the R, G or B areas of the image more blue.
-Moving the slider to the left will make those areas more yellow.
+- for the _B_ destination channel, adjusting sliders to the right will make the R, G or B areas of the image more "blue".
+Moving the slider to the left will make those areas more "yellow".

 ## R, G and B tab controls

 The following controls are shown for each of the R, G and B tabs:

-input red/green/blue
+input R/G/B
 : Choose how much the input R, G and B channels influence the output channel relating to the tab concerned.

 normalize channels